I received this awesome letter from Ashley and her kitty, Maddie.

 These include highly important standards like having anesthesia only dentals.

 The AAHA has also recently came out with a declaw position statement that says that they “Strongly oppose declawing.”
 That’s good.

-The problem is there are few @%&*heads at AAHA that also put out a “Declaw Communications Toolkit” on their website that includes having a “meeting in a box” to discuss ways of dealing with the rising public outcry over practices that declaw and the fact that those practices don’t want to stop declawing.
+The problem is there are misguided people at AAHA that also put out a “Declaw Communications Toolkit” on their website that includes having a “meeting in a box” to discuss ways of dealing with the rising public outcry over practices that declaw and the fact that those practices don’t want to stop declawing.

 This Declaw Communications Toolkit isn’t mandatory either.

 You really couldn’t make this stuff up but here it is.